Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games: Label-Dependent Notions of Symmetry

 Condition (i) implies Condition (iv) since $T_N \subseteq S_N$, and Condition (iv) implies Condition (i) directly from Corollary \ref{utilityactionprop} and that $\langle{T_N}\rangle = S_N$.
 Conditions (iv) and (v) are equivalent since each transposition is its own inverse. \end{proof} \end{theorem}

-Condition (iii) in Theorem \ref{basicsymequivthm} was used by \citet{VNM}, which was ideal for their chosen notation of permutations acting on the right of players and strategy profiles.
+Condition (iii) in Theorem \ref{basicsymequivthm} was used by von Neumann and Morgenstern \cite{VNM}, which was ideal for their chosen notation of permutations acting on the right of players and strategy profiles.
 Of course any generating set of $S_N$ may replace $T_N$ in Condition (iv) of Theorem \ref{basicsymequivthm}.

-Notably it is easy to mistakingly use the following inequivalent condition: for each $i \in N$ and $\pi \in S_N$, $u_i = u_{\pi(i)} \circ \pi^{-1}$ \citep{DMaskin}.
+It is worth noting that it is easy to mistakenly use the following inequivalent condition: for each $i \in N$ and $\pi \in S_N$, $u_i = u_{\pi(i)} \circ \pi^{-1}$ \cite[Definition 7]{DMaskin}.
 However this does not permute the players and strategy profiles correctly as the right hand side does not have player $\pi(i)$ playing the strategy that player $i$ is playing, which we illustrate using Example \ref{fullsymeg}.